vegetable-w/natours-jp/readme.md

 - **Browse Tours**: Users can explore a list of available tours in Japan.
 - **Booking System**: Allows users to book tours and manage their reservations.
 - **User Authentication**: Backend implementation for secure login and registration (front-end signup UI pending).
+- **Comment System**: Users can leave comments on tours and engage with other users.
 - **New Features**:
-  - **Comment System**: Users can leave comments on tours and engage with other users.
   - **Video Upload**: Users can upload videos related to their tour experiences.
   - **Favorites**: Users can save and manage their favorite tours.
-  - **Price Change Notifications (Upcoming Deployment)**: Users will receive real-time push notifications when the price of their favorited tours changes. _(This feature is not yet deployed on Heroku but will be included in future updates.)_

 ## Tech Stack